simeonpashley/simeonpashley.github.io/_posts/2010-07-19-how-to-make-documents-work-for-your-team.md

 ### Updating

-Docs need to be updated constantly, to keep them in line with the design, at least until you reach whatever your agreed 'the design is now locked' stage and start using change control.
+documentation need to be updated constantly, to keep them in line with the design, at least until you reach whatever your agreed 'the design is now locked' stage and start using change control.
 Call out changes so that people don't have to read the doc itself, if you possibly can.
 Do a